 Anorexia is a life-threatening disease in which the affected person intentionally deprives him or herself of food.
 People with anorexia may maintain body weights that are 15 percent or more below their ideal.
 Even when emaciated, those affected often have so distorted a body image that they continue to perceive themselves as “fat.”

 Bulimia is a type of eating disorder in which the affected person experiences episodes of uncontrollable overeating (binge eating).
 Individuals with this type of eating disorder may be harder to identify.
 They can appear to be of normal weight, but routinely eat excessive amounts of food over a short period of time and immediately “purge” themselves of the food by vomiting or taking laxatives.
 They usually become experts at concealing this behavior from others.

 Consequences of Eating Disorders

 If left untreated, both anorexia and bulimia can have devastating consequences.
-Anorexics literally starve themselves, often leading to permanent damage to the bones, heart and brain, even death.
+Starvation behaviours in those suffering from anorexia can often lead to permanent damage to the bones, heart and brain, even death.
 Between 5 percent and 10 percent of those with anorexia die within 10 years of contracting this disorder.
 Individuals with bulimia often suffer from depression, anxiety disorders, heart damage, kidney damage, and injury to the digestive system and teeth.
 The disorder may also lead to chemical imbalances and dehydration that can result in death.